 The good news is that privacy-first practices often align with good business practices.
 Collecting less data reduces storage costs and breach risks.
 Clear communication builds customer trust.
 Respecting user choices leads to more engaged, willing participants in your marketing efforts.

 Start with understanding what data you collect today, minimize it to what you actually need, protect what you keep, and be transparent with your customers.
-These fundamentals will serve you well regardless of how privacy regulations evolve.
+These fundamentals remain critical in 2026 and will serve you well regardless of how privacy regulations evolve.